This page is being revised. Please bear with me.

 Try each of the following practices for two to three minutes, and evaluate their impact.
 I found that using a timer eliminates impatience and enhances the experience.

 If your mind wanders during meditation, don't think your meditation failed.
 It is normal for even a trained mind to get some distracting thoughts.
 A beginner periodically gets some distracting thoughts.
 As soon as you realize that you are focusing on a distracting thought, quietly refocus on the coolness in the nose during the inhalation or the ever-present belly movement.
-None to blame and nothing to regret for the distracting thoughts entering the mind.
-You will see even in your initial trials that you get far fewer thoughts than you would have had you not been meditating.
-Despite some random distracting thoughts, you will experience a significant sense of calm.
+No one to blame and nothing to regret for the distracting thoughts entering the mind.
+You will see even in your initial trials that you get far fewer thoughts than you would without meditation.
+Despite some random distracting thoughts, you will experience a significant calm.

 This meditation practice is free from rules, clichés, teachers, organizations, dogmas, and apps.

-It aims to be a self-help guide for making the dream of daily meditation a reality for every aspiring person.
+It aims to become an internet coach to make the dream of daily meditation a reality for every aspiring person.

-In this mode, you focus your attention on the ever-changing natural breathing — inhalations and exhalations.
-You have many options.
+In this mode, you focus your attention on the natural cycles — inhalations and exhalations.
+Let us do it in small steps.

 Feel the natural, slightly cool sensation in the nose during every inhalation and the relatively warm or neutral sensation during exhalation.